 Many Keralan festivals follow the Hindu calendar, which is based on season, meaning precise dates vary.
 Also taking place are Muslim festivals, some of which (including Ramadan) are held 11 days earlier on successive years, and secular and Christian festivals, which are held on the same date every year (excluding Christian Easter).

-Buses are cheap and link all towns and cities, but they can be very overcrowded and uncomfortable.
+BY BUS: Buses are cheap and link all towns and cities, but they can be very overcrowded and uncomfortable.
 There are private and state buses, each with various categories of speed and of comfort.
 Combine with a rickshaw at the bus stop for short hops to your hotel.

-If money’s no object and time is tight, seaplanes allow you to explore Kerala's towns, beaches and backwaters with ease.
+BY SEAPLANE: If money’s no object and time is tight, seaplanes allow you to explore Kerala's towns, beaches and backwaters with ease.
 See Kerala Seaplane for flight schedules and circuits currently in operation.

 Ensure that your passport is valid for at least 6 months beyond the date of your arrival.
 Almost every non-Indian needs a tourist visa from their embassy or consulate.
 British travellers should consult the Foreign Office for the latest details and advice.
 For access to certain protected areas (e.g. national parks), you will need a special permit and, often, a guide; these are available locally.